-The Index is designed to track the performance of a portfolio of large-capitalization US equity securities and US Treasury futures contracts.
+The Index is designed to track the performance of a portfolio of large-capitalization global equity securities and global government bond futures contracts.
 The Index was developed by WisdomTree, Inc. ("WTI").

 The Index is comprised of three key components (the "Index Components"),